 Prior to the offering, there has been no market for our common stock.
-The initial public offering price will be determined by negotiation between us and the underwriters and will not necessarily reflect the market price of the common stock following the offering.
-The principal factors that will be considered in determining the initial public offering price will include:
+The initial public offering price was determined by negotiation between us and the underwriters and does not necessarily reflect the market price of the common stock following the offering.
+The principal factors that were considered in determining the initial public offering price included:

-- the information presented in this prospectus and otherwise available to the underwriters; - · the history of and the prospects for the industry in which we compete; - · the ability of our management; - · the prospects for our future earnings; - · the present state of our development and our current financial condition; - the recent market prices of, and the demand for, publicly-traded common stock of generally comparable companies; and - the general condition of the securities markets at the time of the offering.
+- the information presented in this prospectus and otherwise available to the underwriters; - the history of and the prospects for the industry in which we compete; - the ability of our management; - · the prospects for our future earnings; - the present state of our development and our current financial condition; - the recent market prices of, and the demand for, publicly-traded common stock of generally comparable companies; and - · the general condition of the securities markets at the time of the offering.